schiebout/CAMML/README.md

 install.packages("CAMML")

-For further usage instructions, please look at one of the several vignettes available on this page.
+For further usage instructions, please look at one of the vignettes available on this page.